Program availability

 Nurse administrators generally have several years of practice as a registered nurse (RN) under their belts, along with both a Bachelor of Science in Nursing (BSN) and Master of Science in Nursing (MSN) degree.
 Some smaller facilities may consider highly experienced candidates without a master’s degree, but MSN graduates can have a considerable competitive edge.

 If you are interested in earning an MSN to become a nurse administrator or manager, choose a Nursing Administration-focused program.
 Herzing University’s online MSN in Nursing Leadership and Administration programs offer the blend of advanced clinical knowledge and management capabilities employers need in their nursing leaders, all in a convenient online format.
-We offer an MSN-NLA program (BSN to Nursing Leadership and Administration) for BSN holders, an accelerated RN to MSN-NLA program for RNs with an associate degree, and a post master's certificate option for current MSN holders.
+We offer an MSN-NLA program for BSN holders, an accelerated RN to MSN-NLA program for RNs with an associate degree, and a post master's certificate option for current MSN holders.

 After completing your MSN program, you also have the option to pursue certification as a nurse administrator.
 There are multiple certification options available, including: